- Hridaya Teacher Training Course period: September 23-December 14, 2019

 This course is open to a maximum of 33 participants.

-One month prior to the closing of enrollment, if spaces in the course remains open, hopeful participants on the waiting list will be notified that they may join the HTTC.
+If spaces are available in the course one month prior to the closing of enrollment, hopeful participants on the waiting list will be notified that they may join the HTTC.

 For complete information regarding fees, please visit our Payment and Refund Information page.